xana-org/credit-checks/README.md

-# credit-checks
+# Confidential Credit Checks
-This repository will contain code the Zk-Snark for on-chain credit checks
+This repository will contains code the Zk-Snark for on-chain credit checks and builds on the price range proof.